adaltas/node-shell/doc/usage/help.md

 ## Description

-Help prints detailed information about how to use a command or one of its sub commands.
+Help prints detailed information about how to use the CLI application or one of its commands.

 ## How to display the help

 From a user perspective, there are multiple ways to print the help to the console:
-* by passing the `--help` argument in the command or after a sub command, for example `./app print --help`.
+* by passing the `--help` option in the command, for example `./app print --help`.
-* by calling the `help` command, eventually followed by a sub command, if other commands are registered, for example `./app help print`.
+* by calling the `help` command, eventually followed by any command, if it is registered, for example `./app help print`.
 * when the command is invalid or incomplete, for example `./app print`, assuming the `print` command has a required `message` option.
-* when calling a non-leaf command, for example `./app plugin`, assuming `plugin` is not a command in itself but a group of sub commands such as `./app plugin print -m 'hello'`.
+* when calling a non-leaf command, for example `./app plugin`, assuming `plugin` is not a command in itself but a group of multi-level commands such as `./app plugin print -m 'hello'`.

 Use `./myapp --help` to print the help usage of the overall application.
 The `help` option is automatically registered to the application as well as to every commands.

 If at least one command is registered, use `./myapp help` to print the usage of the application or `myapp help <command...>` to print the usage of specific commands.

-For example, an application `myapp` which has a command `secrets` with a sub command `set` could print the usage of the subcommand `secrets set` with the arguments `./myapp help secrets set`.
+For example, an application `myapp` which has a command `secrets` with a command `set` could print the usage of the group of multi-level command `secrets set` with the arguments `./myapp help secrets set`.

 In the end, using the `help` option of the "secrets set" command or using `help` command with "secret set" as arguments are are equivalent and work by default: